Want to get involved?

-Through the Footsteps Project, the team help women prison leavers who have complex needs to help them resettle in the community.
+Through the Footsteps Project, the team help women prison leavers resettle in the community.
 Our caseworkers support them to access the services they need to stabilise their situations and reduce the likelihood of re-offending.
-Footsteps is also offered in London and Norfolk.

 Help for children and families who are coping with a parent in prison is also offered through our work in Yorkshire.
 Children are often the hidden victims when a parent is sent to prison.
 Our work in this area supports the whole family to ensure they are given the support they need during this traumatic time.

-Through the Community Rehabilitation Company, we work in prisons in West Yorkshire to help serving prisoners get the help they need to support successful resettlement and reduce the likelihood of re-offending.
+Through the Community Rehabilitation Company, we work in prisons in West Yorkshire to help serving prisoners get the advice, guidance and services they need to support successful resettlement and reduce the likelihood of re-offending.
 Further information on this work is available here.